-A. Cohen Law Firm has filed its second federal lawsuit against BMW after its automatic-closing doors crushed another customer’s finger.
+A. Cohen Law Firm, P.C. has filed its second federal lawsuit against BMW after its automatic-closing doors crushed another customer’s finger.

 The recently filed suit received coverage from several major news outlets, including the New York Daily News and the New York Post.
 It focuses on BMW’s faulty SCAD (Soft Closing Automatic Doors) technology, which shuts BMW car doors when they are ajar.
 The technology, however, has no sensor and will crush human fingers if they are in the way.